matheuspassini/Digital-Bank/README.md

 # Digital Bank Application

-## This project was developed in the Full Stack JavaScript course, under the control of OneBitCode.
-OneBitCode is a educational institution and this project aims to develop the skills about Object-Oriented Programming related to this referred programming language.
+## This initiative was executed as part of the Full Stack JavaScript course, overseen by OneBitCode—an esteemed educational institution.
+The primary objective of this project was to enhance participants' proficiency in Object-Oriented Programming within the realm of JavaScript.

-___

-## The main idea is to simulate a digital bank system in its operational tasks as deposit, transfer and loan in a bank account.
-All of them related to an account, user and defined installment.
+## The project centered around simulating the operational tasks of a digital bank system, encompassing functions such as deposits, transfers, and loans within a bank account.
+These tasks were intricately linked to account management, user interactions, and predefined installment processes.
+The focus was on creating a realistic simulation of a digital banking environment, emphasizing the application of Object-Oriented Programming principles.